gdegidy/Datum/README.md

-This project is still in the works
+This project is still in the works.
+I pretty much only have the idea finished

 # Datum
 The Datum is a project that takes input from a controller and uses arduino to write bytes to the serial out port.
 This output can be read by a device by the serial in pin and have a set function when it recieves a certain byte.